Blue-Labs/lk-bidirectional-tty-auditing/README.md

 even when `stty -echo` is used.
 All byte data is recorded, including all control characters.

-A simple `python` script is included for printing a strong representation of actual TTY appearance on the user's terminal.
+A simple `Python 3` script is included for printing a strong representation of actual TTY appearance on the user's terminal.

 example `audit-log-print.py` output: